minprog/app-studio/info/10 Syllabus.md

 Programming 1 and 2 or equivalent, as decided by the courses' instructors.
 You will need to be comfortable in programming, plus have some experience with memory management, runtime analysis, data structures and algorithms.
-You will need to have a laptop capable of running Xcode or Androi Studio.
+You will need to have a laptop capable of running Xcode or Android Studio.

 ## Expectations